 Very few cars have achieved the success and lasting fame of the Volkswagen Beetle.
 In production for 65 years and selling over 21 million units, it is the longest manufactured and most successful car in history.
-The Beetle was the realisation of a shared vision of a group of Austro-Hungarians - Ferdinand Porsche, Hans Ledwinka, Paul Jaray, Josef Ganz and Adolf Hitler - for a cheap, modern car that was affordable for the common man.
+The Beetle was the realization of a shared vision of a group of Austro-Hungarians; Ferdinand Porsche, Hans Ledwinka, Paul Jaray, Josef Ganz and Adolf Hitler; for a cheap, modern car for the common man.
 Design and production problems almost strangled the car at birth.
 It was then almost snuffed out of existence by the Second World War, but somehow, against all the odds, it survived and prospered in ways its originators could never have imagined.

-The idea of a 'people's car' was nothing.
-In the years before the First World War scores of companies attempted to service the lower end of the market with a bewildering range of cycle-cars, velocettes, three-wheelers and other budget contraptions.
-Usually built of wood, plywood and canvas and powered by motorcycle engines, these tiny little cars filled an important niche.
-While a step up from a bicycle or even a motorbike, they were definitely a poor man's vehicle and not a proper 'car' in the true sense of the word.
+The idea of a 'people's car' was nothing new.
+Scores of companies attempted to service the lower end of the market with a variety of cycle-cars, velocettes and three-wheelers.
+These were usually built of cheap materials like plywood and powered by motorcycle engines and, while basic, were at least a step up from a bicycle or motorbike.

-DKW's first venture into automobiles was with the electric powered Bergstieger cyclecar.
+DKW's first venture into automobiles was with the electric powered Slaby-Beringer cyclecar.

-One of the ideas behind the Volkswagen as we know it begins in 1920 with the patents of a Hungarian aeronautical engineer named Paul Jaray.
+One of the central ideas behind the Volkswagen is found in the patents of a Hungarian aeronautical engineer named Paul Jaray.
 Born in 1899 in Vienna, Paul Jaray studied aeronautics in Prague and wrote extensively on wing design and aeronautical theory.
 In 1914 he joined the Zeppelin Company and rose through the ranks to become their chief designer.

 Jaray recognised the importance of aerodynamic streamlining and he experimented extensively in Zeppelin's wind tunnels on a range of design concepts.
 After the Treaty of Versailles put an end to Germany's airship industry, Jaray turned his interest to cars.
 In 1922 he lodged a patent for a car design concept featuring a "half stream-lined body shell" that would "reduce the resistance of air to the highest degree attainable" by "deflecting the air chiefly upwards, as well as rearwards over its top and then down to the bottom with the least disturbance as possible."

-After unsuccessfully consulting for a few German automobile manufacturers in the mid-1920s, he moved to Switzerland and established his own consulting company called Stromlinen Karosserie (streamlined bodywork).
-As his ideas evolved and automobile companies became more adventurous, Jaray became more successful and by the 1930s he was consulting for companies such as Hanomag, Adler, Mercedes-Benz, Maybach, Auto-Union, Tatra, Steyer-Puch, and even Chrysler in the United States.
+Jaray consulted for a few German automobile manufacturers in the mid-1920s, but these initial experiments proved less than satisfactory.
+He then moved on to Switzerland and established his own consulting company called Stromlinen Karosserie (streamlined bodywork).
+As his ideas evolved and automobile companies became more adventurous, Jaray became more successful and by the 1930s he was consulting for companies such as Hanomag, Adler, Mercedes-Benz, Maybach, Auto-Union, Tatra, and Steyer-Puch.

 Josef Ganz the Motor-Kritik